TLevkova/ManualQA/README.md

 *This repository contains my work during the Manual QA course.* _**The content is currently being updated**_.

-Check out the test project made during the course: [Animal Store Testing Project](./Animal-Project).
+Check out the test project I made during the course: [Animal Store Testing Project](./Animal-Project).

 ### Course Scope
 * Introduction to software development and software testing